What should I know about keeping my child safe online?

 • communicating and/or sharing personal information with strangers (particularly adults, or much older children)

-• receiving and/or sharing inappropriate content with friends
+• receiving and/or sharing inappropriate content from friends (pornography on their computer)

 This may lead to dangerous offline situations, such as sexual exploitation, or cyberbullying.